zilishen/documentation/content/nginx/admin-guide/monitoring/diagnostic-package.md

 ---
-description: Automate collection of data required to troubleshoot issues in a NGINX or NGINX Plus deployment.
+description: This page describes how to trigger the automatic collection of data required to troubleshoot issues in a NGINX or NGINX Plus deployment.
 docs:
 doctypes:
 - task